-This needs little explanation because it is the simple - and totally wrong - act of attempting to pass off someone else's work as your own.
+This needs little explanation.
+Deliberate plagiarism is the simple - and totally wrong - act of attempting to pass off someone else's work as your own.

-Your tutors have read those books and seen this scam before.
+Your tutors have read those books and seen this method before.
 As with the first example, this type of plagiarism can only be done deliberately and it won't work.

-Much as above, except that you've read and stolen from more books and 'patched' them together - easily detectable, deliberate and definitely deceitful, aided and abetted by online plagiarism!
+This is much the same as the above, except that it involves reading (and stealing) from more books and 'patching' their ideas together - this, too, is easily detectable, always deliberate and definitely deceitful, aided and abetted by online plagiarism!

-Reading texts, selecting key phrases and then writing around them so that they seem different but are actually the same - this type of plagiarism is bluffing in the worst way because you are pretending ownership of ideas in order to fool others into thinking you know more than you do.
+This involves reading texts, selecting key phrases and then writing down the ideas so that they seem different, though the ideas are actually the same - this type of plagiarism is bluffing in the worst way, because you are pretending that you have ownership of certain ideas in order to fool others into thinking you know more than you do.

-This type of plagiarism is within the 'grey zone' because all the sources used are usually correctly cited but the student needs to develop analytical skills to enable them to work effectively and produce work that is truly their own.
-So, this is still plagiarism but probably accidental and due to inexperience.
+This type of plagiarism is within the 'grey zone' because all the sources used are usually correctly cited, but the student has failed to develop their analytical skills to enable them to work effectively and produce work that is truly their own.
+This is still plagiarism, but is more likely to be accidental as a result of inexperience.

 Using a copy of your own work

-This one may surprise you because plagiarism of this type is not based on stealing the work of others but on reworking your own.
-You know the scenario, you have covered the topic or topics before, gained a good grade and are now short on time so you think you'll piece them together and produce a successful amalgam.
-Unfortunately, you can't get two grades (or degrees) for the same work so even if this is done in innocence, it is still classed as plagiarism.
+This one may surprise you: plagiarism of this type is not based on stealing the work of others, but on reworking your own.
+You may have covered the topic before and gained a good grade; if you are now short on time, it can be easy to think that you can piece your old work together with your new work and produce a successful amalgam.
+Unfortunately, you can't get two grades (or degrees) for the same work, so even if you do this without knowing that it's wrong, it is still classed as plagiarism.